Advancing K-12 public education

 The status quo isn’t working for everyone.
 One out of every four Washington students won't graduate from high school in four years, and over half need remedial classes in community college to learn the math or English that they should have learned in high school.

-The problems facing schools run deeper than just funding and we need to make some common sense changes along with a funding boost to ensure all our children receive a quality education.
+The problems facing schools run deeper than just funding and our students deserve some common sense changes along with a funding boost to make sure every child receives a quality education.

 - Only 37% of our eligible low-income children attend Head Start or a similar preschool program.
 (Source: Washington State Department of Early Learning)

-- By 4th grade, about 71% of all our students are reading at grade level, but only 54% of Black or Hispanic students are reading at grade level.
+- By 4th grade, about 72% of all our students are reading at grade level, but only about 56% of Black and Hispanic students are reading at grade level.
 That places us in the bottom half of all states for 4th grade reading: Washington is ranked 30th overall.
+In 4th grade reading, Washington has the 7th largest achievement gap between low-income students and their affluent peers.
 (Source: OSPI Report Card, US Dept. Of Ed.)

 - Washington's graduation rate has been stuck at about 76% for decades.
 That means that about 1 in 4 students doesn't graduate from high school in four years.
 We rank in the bottom half of all states, at 34th in the nation, for our graduation rate.
 (Source: Data Mapping Regulatory Adjusted Cohort Graduation Rate, All Students: 2010-11)

 - Over half, 58% of students entering community college need remedial classes in math and/or English to learn things they should have learned in high school.
+Even for students entering 4-year universities, a full 12% need remedial classes (particularly in math).
 (Source: Washington State Board of Community and Technical Colleges, Education Research and Data Center)

 - Only half of Washington’s high school graduates have the credits they need to enroll in a public, four-year university like UW or WSU.
 (Source: Washington State Board of Education State Transcript Study 2008)